General Frisbie (steamship): Initial construction

 General Frisbie was built in New Whatcom, now part of Bellingham, Washington, in 1900.
 Her builder is variously reported as G.R.
 Whidden or the Bellingham Bay Improvement Company.
 Bellingham Bay Improvement Company owned both a lumber mill and waterfront real estate in the area, so both parties may have been involved.

 The hull was towed from New Whatcom to San Francisco by the steamer Rainier.
 On this delivery trip General Frisbie was laden with lumber for sale in San Francisco.
 After a placid trip down the Strait of Juan de Fuca, the ships were met by a sudden gale off Cape Flattery.
 After a two-day struggle with the storm, Rainier ran low on coal and returned to Seattle to refuel.
 She finally arrived in San Francisco on December 26, 1900 and General Frisbie began fitting out.

 Her steam engine, boilers, and lighting plant were installed in San Francisco.
-She had a four-cylinder, triple expansion steam engine which produced 1000 horsepower to drive a single propeller.
+She had a triple expansion steam engine which produced 1000 horsepower to drive a single propeller.
 The engine was manufactured by United Engine Works of San Francisco.
 Her boilers were built by Keystone Boiler Works.
 The boilers were oil-fired, which gave General Frisbie a speed advantage over her coal-fired competitors.

 In her initial configuration she was licensed to carry 450 passengers.
 Among her amenities was a dining room that sat sixty.
 Her initial cost, after fitting out, was estimated at $80,000.
 At some point during her time in San Francisco Bay, she was modified to carry 12 cars, loading through a side door.
 This small capacity was not competitive with purpose-built car ferries of the day.
 By way of example, the Southern Pacific ferry Lake Tahoe, built in 1927, could transport 59 cars.

 Her home port was San Francisco.

 She was named for General John B. Frisbie, a founder of Vallejo, California and son-in-law of General Mariano Guadalupe Vallejo, a pivotal figure in the transition of California from Mexican to American rule.